Oswaldo Cabrera Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.5 K/9, which ranks 20th in the league.
+- The Orioles pitching staff ranks 21st in the league with a collective 8.3 strikeouts per nine innings.

-- The Orioles have a 5.53 team ERA that ranks 25th among all MLB pitching staffs.
+- The Orioles have a 5.33 team ERA that ranks 24th across all league pitching staffs.

-- The Orioles rank 16th in baseball in home runs allowed (nine total, 1.3 per game).
+- The Orioles rank 15th in baseball in home runs allowed (10 total, 1.3 per game).

-- The Orioles will send Irvin (0-1) to the mound for his second start of the season.
+- Wells starts for the first time this season for the Orioles.

-- His last time out was on Sunday against the Boston Red Sox, when the left-hander threw four innings, surrendering six earned runs while giving up eight hits.
+- The 28-year-old right-hander pitched in relief in his most recent outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.